doheelab/doheelab.github.io/_posts/2018-01-26-first-post.md

 categories: machine-learning
 ---

+## Introduction
+Preprocessing cartegorical features is often not easy task to do.
+The most common techniques would probably be one hot encoding.
+However, it is not efficient when the dimension of the feature space is high.
+In this article, we will learn a technique used by the winner of Kaggle's "IEEE-CIS Fraud Detection" competition.

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.